Frequently Asked Questions

-As all your accommodation and food is included on these tours you only need to bring spending money for tipping, souvenirs, alcoholic drinks and any extras such as handicrafts.
+As all your accommodation and meals is included on these tours you only need to bring spending money for tipping, souvenirs, alcoholic drinks, snacks and any extras such as handicrafts.
 We would recommend bringing a minimum of US$300.
 It is a good idea to obtain some Chinese Yuan prior to the trip.

 Can I use my credit cards?
 Are there any ATMs?

 Very few places in Tibetan areas take international credit cards.
 It is very much a cash-based society, so it would be good to have some cash on you throughout the trip for any personal expenses.
-ATMs are abundant and most are connected internationally, so getting cash in-country is typically very convenient.
+ATMs that accept international cards are only available in the larger cities of Chengdu, Kangding, Shangri-La, Lhasa, and Shigatse.
 We suggest getting some Chinese Yuan in advance or at the start of your trip.